 CENO (short for Censorship.no!) is a Web browser for mobile Android devices (such as smartphones and tablets) that uses a novel approach to circumvent Internet censorship and share retrieved content among all users in a peer-to-peer (P2P) fashion.
 This reduces overall reliance on international network exchanges, and allows frequently requested Web content to persist in the network even during heavy filtering and throttling events.

 What sets CENO apart from most other circumvention initiatives is that users can continue to share Web content even when no (or extremely limited) connectivity exists across national borders.
-CENO is thus built in prevision of aggressive Internet filtering and the establishment of national intranets to fence off nations from the Web.
+CENO is thus built in anticipation of aggressive Internet filtering and the establishment of national intranets to fence off nations from the Web.

 The Censorship.no! project is run by eQualitie in support of Articles 18, 19 and 20 of the Universal Declaration of Human Rights.
-CENO and related technologies are developed as Free/Libre/Open-Source software (project source), allowing anyone to use, study, share and enhance it.
+CENO and related technologies are developed as Free/Libre/Open Source software (project source), allowing anyone to use, study, share and enhance it.
 Please contact email@example.com in case of doubt or for further information.

-You do not need to be an advanced computer user or even understand how peer-to-peer networks operate, to use CENO.
+You do not need to be an advanced computer user or even understand how peer-to-peer networks operate to use CENO.
 The user experience is akin to operating a standard Web browser (CENO-specific functionality is largely hidden under the hood).

 Warning: CENO is not an anonymity tool.
-In fact, using CENO may allow others to know whether you have accessed or are providing certain Web content.
+In fact, using CENO may allow others to know whether you have accessed or are sharing certain Web content.
 Please take careful consideration of which risks you can assume by using this tool.
 See the sections on public vs. private browsing and risks for further information.